-- Ax-Crazy: Not only was he willing to unleash the incredibly lethal Blue Shadow Virus into Naboo's ecosystem (and kill all life on the planet), he's also outright unstable and genuinely excited that the virus could get out of his lab even after he's captured.
+- Ax-Crazy: Not only was he willing to unleash the incredibly lethal Blue Shadow Virus into Naboo's ecosystem (and kill all life on the planet, including himself), he's also outright unstable and genuinely excited that the virus could get out of his lab even after he's captured.

 - Cloud Cuckoolander: While he is dangerously smart enough to resurrect a lethal virus, he thinks said virus is a unique lifeform.
 But again, he's just crazy.

 - Evil Albino: Although with bluish/purplish hues in his skin.